With your host John

-Join professional artist Grahame Booth live from N.Ireland for a 2-3hour workshop to paint a lovely river scene with bridge.
-Filmed live on 1st December 2020.
+Join professional watercolour artist Grahame Booth in N.Ireland for a 3 hour paint-along workshop, learning how to use trees in your landscape paintings with this lovely river and bridge scene. ** Details below ** Broadcast live on 1st December 2020.

 Painting a convincing tree is one thing but trees in the landscape require a lot of extra thought.

 Grahame will show you how to paint trees with lots of tips on how to make them look realistic but he will also cover the often neglected idea of creating depth with a simple approach to differentiate between the close and distant trees.
 He will also cover the importance of painting groups of trees rather than many individuals as well as how to integrate them with the ground vegetation.

 The subject is a river scene and a bridge, with the trees disappearing into the distance.
 Although photographed in winter we’ll turn the clock back a little to create some autumn colour.

 Grahame will use 140lb Millford NOT paper along with a variety of brushes from Rosemary and Co.
 Any good quality watercolour paper, rough or NOT (cold pressed) can be used but make sure you have at least one or two well pointed round brushes as well as a swordliner or rigger for the smaller branches and twigs.